presidential-innovation-fellows/AI-guide-pilot/playbook.md

 ## Run your pilot

-Pilots take working software and tests it with typically a substantial user segment to give development teams and leadership a window into how well the software works as a solution.
+Pilots take working software and typically test it with a substantial user segment.
+This gives development teams and leadership insight into how well the software works as a solution.

-A pilot of AI should also involve live data, where the algorithm and the software is integrated into a user’s workflow.
+A pilot of AI should also involve live data, where the algorithm and the software are both integrated into a user’s workflow.
 During a pilot phase, evaluate the success of the model to ensure that the outputs are understood by the users.
 Collect user feedback and ensure that the feedback is relayed to the entire team and used in the next iteration of the software.

 ### Have a clear plan